 Another favorite way to use holiday essential oil blends is to incorporate them into an herbal potpourri.
-Every year growing up, my mom would buy a holiday potpourri blend (the store-bought kind), add it to a decorative bowl, mix Christmas lights into it, and it would fill the room with it’s sweet, spicy scent.
-I loved the smell and the ambiance it added to a room.
-Now that I’m a mom whose goal is to live life naturally, I’m doing the same thing, only without the synthetic fragrances.
+Every year growing up, my mom would buy a holiday potpourri blend (the store-bought kind), add it to a decorative bowl, mix Christmas lights into it, and it would fill the room with its sweet, spicy scent.
+I loved the smell and the ambiance it added to the room.
+Now that I’m a mom with a goal to live life naturally, I’m doing the same thing, only without synthetic fragrances.

 Holiday Spice Potpourri

 Adapted from the Herbal Academy

 - 3 dried orange slices